pericles-project/TechnicalAppraisalTool/pericles-harvester/README.md

 There is a flag isPlotGraphs in main.py.
 This can be set to True to plot graphs of the raw and filtered data or False not to.
 If True is selected, a folder named Graphs needs to be created i.e. "mkdir Graphs" in the PERICLES_Harvester root folder.

+The program requires python2.7.
+First install the modules:

+> pip install bs4

+> pip install mechanize

+> pip install rson

+> pip install simplejson

+> pip install matplotlib

+> pip install scipy

+> pip install numpy

 To run:

-python2.7 main.py URL dataset dva/exp
+> python2.7 main.py URL dataset dva/exp

 #### Command line arguments
 * argv[1] = base URL of Fuseki: e.g. http://localhost:3030